cvc5/ethos/user_manual.md

 In particular, in this case `F` is bound to `(and F1 ...
 Fn)`.
 The conclusion of the rule returns `F` itself.

-Note that the type of functions provided as the second argument of `:premise-list` should be operators that are marked to take an arbitrary number of arguments, that is those marked with `:right-assoc-nil`, `:chainable`.
+Note that the type of functions provided as the second argument of `:premise-list` should be operators that are marked to take an arbitrary number of arguments, that is those marked e.g. with `:right-assoc-nil` or `:chainable`.

 ## Axioms

-The ALF language supports a command `declare-axiom`, which is a simplified version of `declare-rule`:
+The ALF language supports a command `declare-axiom` which is a more concise way to specify proof rules taking no premises:
 ```
 (declare-axiom <symbol> (<typed-param>*) <reqs>? <term>)
 <reqs>  ::= :requires ((<term> <term>)*)
 ```
 The command
 ```
 (declare-axiom S ((x1 T1) .. (xn Tn)) R? t)